 Construction firms that are lacking in document control practices tend to experience a wide range of issues as files go missing, fail to get updated across the entire team, or end up in the wrong hands.
 Companies experiencing any of the following seven issues regularly should seriously consider utilizing a construction project document control system to improve workflow across the board.

-According to an FMI report, poor data and information cost the U.S. construction industry over $31.3 billion in 2018.
+According to an Autodesk and FMI report, "bad data," or data that is inaccurate, incomplete, inaccessible, inconsistent or untimely, may have cost the global construction industry $1.85 trillion in 2020.
 A large number of rework requests are generated due to a lack of version control on drawings and plans.
 When the workers assembling the structure are working from an old set of plans that don’t reflect the latest change orders, rework is practically inevitable.

 A substantial amount of valuable labor is wasted each year on trying to find specific files within an uncategorized assortment of hundreds or thousands of documents.
 Construction teams need quick responses when it comes to project changes and for any request for information (RFI) that pops up during construction.
 Without a sophisticated document control system, it’s cumbersome to manage changes and respond efficiently.